 Principle How this has been applied: Value what matters This has been assessed through the interviews with participants and informed by both the evaluation of Talent Match and the DWP's Cost-Benefit Analysis framework.
 With this in mind the analysis considers: The cost of the project.
 The additional income gained by This-Ability participants achieving an employment outcome.
 The economic output produced by This-Ability participants achieving an employment outcome.
-The additional social value from the improvement in employability and job readiness achieved by This-Ability participants. • The direct and indirect change in government spending due to: the reduction in benefit payments the additional income taxes received reductions in health service costs.
+The additional social value from the improvement in life satisfaction.
+The direct and indirect change in government spending due to: the reduction in benefit payments the additional income taxes received reductions in health service costs.
 Include only what is material The outcomes presented are assessed quantitatively using validated measures.
 Throughout the analysis it has been conservatively assumed that: A sustained employment or self-employment outcome lasted for 52 weeks.
 A non-sustained employment or self-employment outcome lasted for 13 weeks.
-Avoid over-claiming To avoid overclaiming outcomes the study assesses the contribution of This-Ability to participant outcomes.
+Avoid over- claiming To avoid overclaiming outcomes the study assesses the contribution of This-Ability to participant outcomes.
 This acknowledges that some of the participants would have, for example, secured a job even without participating in This-Ability.
 It is not to say that the project hasn't made a positive difference to their lives and employment prospects, but rather other factors mean that they would have got a job in any case.
 For the lower-level estimate the study uses the assessment of additionality from the Talent Match evaluation.
-The Talent Match evaluation adopted a quasi-experimental approach, comparing the number of participants gaining a job against a matched group of similar young people from the Labour Force Survey (LFS); an employment survey run by the Office of National Statistics.
-2 This approach surpasses many previous UK evaluations of employment initiatives in terms of scientific rigour.
-We have adopted this assessment due to its relative closeness to the This-Ability project.
-Comparison of a beneficiary assessment of additionality revealed similar levels of attribution by both Talent Match and This Ability participants who achieved an employment outcome: 89 per cent for This-Ability participants and 87 per cent for Talent Match participants.
-Evidence from the Talent Match evaluation suggest that 28 per cent of participants are additional.
-That is, they secured a job but would not have done so without Talent Match.
-This level of additionality is applied in this SROI study, unless otherwise stated.
+The Talent Match evaluation adopted a quasi-experimental approach, comparing to number of participants gaining a job against a matched group of similar young people from the Labour Force Survey (LFS); an employment survey run by the Office of National Statistics.
+This approach surpasses many previous UK evaluations of employment